deployphp/recipes/docs/local.md

 ### Configuration options

-The `local.php` uses same options as standard `common.php` recipe and few specific options.
+The `local.php` uses the same options as the standard `common.php` recipe and a few specific options.

-- **local**: Accepts an array with following local options (all are optional and defaults are ok):
+- **local**: Accepts an array with the following local options (all are optional and defaults are ok):

-- *timeout*: accepts an *int* defining timeout for local command to run locally.
+- *timeout*: accepts an *int* defining the timeout for the local command.

 #### Sample Configuration: